jayakrishna9655/Lead-Code-Programs-/README.md

 13. Find the maximum and minimum element in an array.
 14. Write a program to search an element in an array (linear search).
 15. Insert an element at a specific position in an array.
 16. Remove an element from an array at a specific position.
+17. Sort an array using Bubble Sort (without built-in sort).